 A small amount of education on what to do, and what not to do, will go a long way to making our roads safer and less stressful for all road users.

-I have written the ‘Truck Friendly’ program to help with this education and am looking for support to launch it nationally.
+I have written the ‘Truck Friendly’ program to help with this education and am looking for support to expand it nationally through mobile seminars at caravan parks and club rallies throughout Australia.

-Currently, I am doing this as a private citizen with my own funds and time.
+Currently, I am doing this as a private citizen with largely my own funds and time.

 As a private citizen, I cannot access the many Government funding grants available for projects such as this that may be accessible to community not for profit organisations and corporations.